vatsal-py-lab/f1-performance-analytics/README.md

 #  🏎 F1 Data Lab: Exploring Race Data and Performance Analytics

-***Note: The project is currently in development and will be deployed in November following rigorous testing.
+***Note: The project is currently in development and will be deployed in December following rigorous testing.
 Visuals for the project have been made available for portfolio purposes, allowing stakeholders to view its progress and design..***

 Formula 1 is one of the most data-rich sports in the world.
 Every race weekend generates a massive amount of information — from lap times, pit stop strategies, and tyre choices to weather conditions, safety car deployments, and driver performance trends.